 Why isn’t Elsa an official Disney princess?

-Elsa, along with Anna, is not on the Disney princess names list because they have their own franchise.
-Frozen was such a success in its own right, they didn’t need to join the princess franchise.
-Instead, they are marketed as separated items each with its own line of dolls, clothes, etc. In the end, it just made Disney more money to keep them separate.
+Elsa, along with Anna, is not on the Disney princess names list because they have their own Frozen franchise.
+Frozen was such a success in its own right, that it didn’t need to join the princess franchise.
+Instead, they are marketed as separate items each with its own line of dolls, clothes, etc. In the end, it just made Disney more money to keep them separate.

 How old are the Disney princesses?

 - Age 16, Ariel, Aurora, Merida, Moana and Mulan